emergent-interfaces/open-playout/README.md

 Open Playout
 ============
 An open source playout and live compositing tool.
-This might be the third time I've rebooted this project.
+This might be the fourth time I've rebooted this project.
 Sorry to anyone who's had any hope in the previous versions.

 Setting Up Development System
 =============================
-These instructions are applicable to Ubuntu 12.04.
+These instructions are applicable to Ubuntu 13.10.
 They are heavily borrowed from the [Novacut wiki](https://wiki.ubuntu.com/Novacut/GStreamer1.0#Adding_PPA_for_Ubuntu_Precise).

     sudo apt-add-repository ppa:gstreamer-developers/ppa